 On the topic of publishers:

-2: Plan structure and themes around the publications you’ll submit to
+2: Plan what publications you’ll submit your final story to

-One of the benefits of writing short stories either as preparation for writing a novel or for their own sake is that there are many publishing opportunities for short fiction.
-You can get your story published in:
+One of the benefits of writing short stories is that there are many publishing opportunities for short fiction.

 - Literary journals and magazines